base-org/web/apps/base-docs/base-camp/docs/structs/structs-sbs.md

 }
 ```

-### Instantiating a Struct with It's Name
+### Instantiating a Struct with Its Name

-There are two ways to instantiate a struct using it's name.
+There are two ways to instantiate a struct using its name.
 The first is similar to instantiating a new object in JavaScript:

 ```solidity
 Favorites memory myFavorites = Favorites({